nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 Prompt engineering is not just a buzzword; it’s the golden key to unlocking the true power of AI.

-If you've ever wondered how to get a language model like ChatGPT to write you a sonnet, draft a business proposal, or debug your code, congratulations — you’re already stepped into the world of prompt engineering.
+If you've ever wondered how to get a language model like ChatGPT to write you a sonnet, draft a business proposal, or debug your code, congratulations — you’ve already stepped into the world of prompt engineering.
 It’s where human creativity meets machine intelligence, and believe me, the possibilities are mind-blowing.

 But what are the core principles we need to understand in order to get the most out of it?